Estate PlanningLiving Will

 The Outline of Your Medical Decisions

 The first component of a living will is the decisions you make regarding your medical care.
-We'll discuss this more later, but you will have several vital decisions to make.
+Decisions about life support are a crucial part of the medical decisions outlined in a living will.
+We’ll discuss this more later, but you will have several vital decisions to make.

 Your lawyer will help you learn what these are and your options.
 Your attorney will include them in your living will, and your family can reference them if needed.